duckduckgo/ddg-screen-diff/README.md

-  path    Create a screenshot against an arbitrary path ia      Create a screenshot against an IA group   Create a screenshot against a pre-defined group update  Update all the NPM dependencies for this package
+  path    Create a screenshot against an arbitrary path ia      Create a screenshot against an IA group   Create a screenshot against a pre-defined group

 Options:
   --version   Show version number                                                          [boolean]